lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/publish.md

   }
 ```

-See the [tsconfig.json documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for more information.
+See the <a href="https://www.typescriptlang.org/docs/handbook/tsconfig-json.html" target="_blank" rel="noopener">tsconfig.json documentation</a> for more information.

 ## Transpiling with Babel